Bombshell (2019 film): Critical response

 Variety's Owen Gleiberman gave the film a positive review and wrote: "Bombshell is a scalding and powerful movie about what selling, in America, has become.
 The film is about selling sex, selling a candidate, selling yourself, selling the truth.
 And about how at Fox News all those things came together."
 Todd McCarthy of The Hollywood Reporter wrote: "The actors throw themselves into their roles with terrific zeal, enlivened by the often blunt dialogue and the issues at stake."
 Kevin Maher of The Times gave the film 4/5 stars, describing it as "a timely satirical takedown that finds black humour and absurdist comedy in the subject of workplace sexual harassment while never losing sight of its devastating repercussions."
 Ann Hornaday of The Washington Post gave the film 3/4 stars, calling it "an absorbing, well-crafted chronicle of the sexual harassment accusations that forced Fox News founding CEO Roger Ailes to resign in disgrace."

 Moira Macdonald of The Seattle Times gave the film 2/4 stars, writing that it "went wrong"; much of it due to Charles Randolph's "cutesy screenplay ... which unfolds at a cartoony pace more suitable to a dark comedy."
 Simran Hans of The Observer gave the film 2/5 stars, writing: "What happened to these women is appalling; that the film takes such pains to sand down the politics of its central characters to make them more sympathetic undermines its entire thesis.
-Kelly’s racist attitudes are smoothed over, while Carlson's homophobia is conveniently erased."
-Hans goes on to argue that the film would have been more complete had it engaged with the "tension" between its protagonists' dual roles as perpetuators of sexism themselves, owing to their status as conservative icons, and also as women harmed by a deeply sexist organization.
-Hans contends that by presenting the protagonists simply as sympathetic characters the film fails to make sufficient criticism of these women and their role as cogs in an organization which espouses rightwing ideology.
+Kelly's racist attitudes are smoothed over, while Carlson's homophobia is conveniently erased."
+Hans went on to argue that the film would have been more complete had it engaged with the "tension" between what Hans claimed were its protagonists' dual roles as perpetuators of sexism themselves, owing to their status as conservative icons as well as women harmed by a deeply sexist organization; and that by presenting the protagonists simply as sympathetic characters the film failed to make sufficient criticism of these women and their role as cogs in an organization which, in her view, espouses rightwing ideology.
 Linda Holmes of NPR wrote: "It has a few strong moments, mostly courtesy of Robbie, but it's both underwhelming and overworked, inelegantly structured and missing something fundamental at the core."
 Joe Morgenstern of The Wall Street Journal said that the film was "a movie with a compelling story to tell turns into a blunt-force polemic that can't stop hammering its message home."